nivetharajaa/TSA_EXP1/README.md

 ![image](https://github.com/user-attachments/assets/14da74a3-5113-46ad-b27a-ee521972a9e4)

 # RESULT:
-Thus we have created the python code for plotting the time series of given data.
+Thus we have successfully created the python code for plotting the time series of the given data.